You're not stuck.

 • Notice when "being responsible" means abandoning yourself.

-• Stop staying in relationships and role you've outgrown.
+• Leave roles and relationships you've outgrown.

 • Take the next step before you feel fully certain.